-Since productivity involves cultivating positive attitudes and work ethics, HR should lay the groundwork for employee performance by modelling certain values such as credibility, integrity, efficiency, and leadership.
+Since productivity involves cultivating positive attitudes and work ethics, HR should lay the groundwork for employee performance by modeling certain values such as credibility, integrity, efficiency, and leadership.

 It’s also HR’s responsibility to keep employees motivated and engaged by helping build comfortable working conditions, a fun company culture, and healthy relationships between colleagues.

-On the technical side, HR also needs to understand the operational goals of the organisation and determine which skill sets and personality traits fit best.
+On the technical side, HR also needs to understand the operational goals of the organization and determine which skill sets and personality traits fit best.

 By having this level of understanding, HR can provide the training that employees need to help them work smarter, make wiser decisions, and develop professionally.

 Before you can determine what works and what doesn’t, you need to be able to effectively measure your employees’ productivity before and after making changes in HR efforts.

 Once you’ve determined their productivity levels, you’ll be able to identify which employees are performing well and offer a rewards scheme to keep them motivated.